-Nowadays, the most common practices focus their analysis in financial risks; however, this analysis can be extended to other possible causes of failure.
-All supervisory authorities focus on the main financial risks (such as credit, market, etc.) by improving their already existing models, but this in-depth analysis may lead to a lack of vision regarding the whole risk of the firm.
-On the other hand, supervisory authorities could have a clearer vision about the risk drivers embedded in the risk of the firm and could increase the effectiveness of their activity by directing their efforts towards the specific area whose failure might cause problems for the company.
-This 'follow-themoney' proposal starts from a very common financial formula - return on equity (RoE) - in order to understand the drivers of revenues and to determine where the relevant risks are.
+Currently, all supervisory authorities focus on key financial risks (such as credit, market, etc.) by improving their already existing models, but this in-depth analysis may lead to a lack of vision regarding the whole risk of the firm.
+On the other hand, supervisory authorities could have a clearer vision about the risk drivers embedded in the risk of the firm and could increase the effectiveness of their activity by directing their efforts towards the specific area whose failure might cause problems for the firm.
+This proposal starts from a very common financial formula - return on equity (RoE) - in order to understand the drivers of revenues and to determine where the relevant risks are.